Chrome Squatch Concert Tour USA

 We who had attended the orgy, by the way, were thoroughly satisfied and glad.
 There'd been plenty of super-intense shyøma-powered horniness to go around, even though there was only Magga and Masnia to serve up the shyøma-smell.
 They did great, it was rilly wonderful.
 Our fellow human colleagues were astounded by how horny they got and were worn to a frazzle.
 We even shared a group vision and caught up on some telepathic news from Aket and Shamballah, which amazed all the humans in camp.
 I'm glad to report that the wookie world seems pretty peaceful now that Da-starda-hat is gone.

 We still had Shirley and Anne with us even tho the orgy was done.
-The Nashville Airport had better connections than the little landing field in Metropolis and neither of them had to go back to work in a hurry.
+The Nashville Airport had better connections than the little landing field outside Metropolis and neither of them had to go back to work in a hurry.
 Anne is a school teacher and it's summer vacation just now, but she did have to go pick up Honey from Grandma's house in Indianapolis.
 Shirley doesn't have a job, being married to a semi-rich rock star, but she too had pre-teen kids waiting for her to come home to Los Angeles.
-So with many hugs and kisses from everyone they'd had all that fun sex with, they were set off at the airport to fly each in their own direction.
+So with many hugs, kisses and squeezes from everyone they'd had all that fun sex with, they were set off at the airport to fly each in their own direction.
+And we continued on into Nashville town.

-The Ryman Auditorium is called "the mother church of country music", which we didn't know anything about, it was just one more music venue Si Bintzen had arranged for us months ago.
+The Ryman Auditorium is called "the mother church of country music", which we didn't know anything about, it was just one more music venue our manager, Si Bintzen, had arranged for us months ago.
 Seems it used to be the home of the Grand Old Opera, which even I had heard of.
 It's the holiest of holies among Country stars, broadcasting music to the entire USA.
-Elvis, Johnny, Hank, had all passed through at some point in their careers.
+Elvis, Johnny, Hank, and Dolly had all passed through at some point in their careers.
 And now us... if only we were a Country band, which we rilly ain't, y'all.

 Once again, there was a press conference just before the Nashville concert, the kind we keep trying to avoid ever since our document has gone public.
-This time they asked all the same old questions-- surprise --as last time: "How many times a day do you have rilly dirty sex and with whom, precisely?"
+Once again evagelistic interviewers asked all the same old questions-- surprise --as last time: "How many times a day do you have rilly dirty sex and with whom, precisely?"
 Don't any of those serious journalists have a sex-life of their own?
 So we have fun sabotaging their interviews.
 I like to lie a lot, the more absurd the better.
 Freakfoot can't lie at all, poor baby, so I take over mid-sentence whenever I can.
-Although now I'm getting tired of it.
+Although now even I'm getting tired of it.

-But we showed up for work at the Ryman about 5:00 in the afternoon, giving us a couple of hours to set up for the concert, which was scheduled to start at 7:30.
-Supposedly to end by 10:00 pm, but it was going so well that we kept playing for another hour.
-I think having that 5-day vacation -- and all that sex --gave us a real energy boost.
+We showed up for work at the Ryman Auditorium about 5:00 in the afternoon, giving us a couple of hours to set up for the concert, which was scheduled to start at 7:30.
+Supposedly to end by 10:00 pm, but it went so well that we kept on playing for another hour.
+I think having that 5-day vacation -- and all that intense sex --gave us a real energy boost.

 We cool musicians strive to have a flexible routine when we do concerts, y'know, try to avoid playing the same old songs in the same old order every time, depending on the dynamic we get from each particular audience.
 Freakfoot didn't want to do the SOS number in Nashville, feeling it was too far removed from country music, but the Mexican songs he and Miguel had worked out fit right in.
 (I mean, Mexico's a country, right?)